South Park (video game): Reception

+Cancelled sequels

+A sequel, tentatively titled South Park 2, was announced at the time of the release of the first South Park game, with a prospective 2000 release date.
+However, it was cancelled prior to release, instead focusing on cheaper, simpler releases in the franchise like South Park: Chef's Luv Shack (1999) and South Park Rally (2000).

-A spiritual sequel in the style of a sandbox action-adventure game was in development for the PlayStation 2, GameCube and Xbox, but was not finished.
-Little was known about the game until a build was found on an Xbox development kit, but only video footage of the beta build has been released to the public.
-The footage appears to showcase the PlayStation 2 version, due to the visual button displays used in the game.
-A cutscene from the game was even leaked on YouTube showing Cartman in a mental hospital.
+A separate followup in the style of a sandbox action-adventure game was in development for the PlayStation 2, GameCube and Xbox, but also went unfinished and unreleased.
+Little was known about the game until a build was found on an Xbox development kit.
+No playable version has been released, though video footage has leaked onto the internet, including a cutscene showing Cartman in a mental hospital.